 Only connect to a free WiFi network after you’ve affirmed it’s safe.

 As always, connect to networks with password protection.
 This limits the number of people on the network.
 In turn, it improves safety and performance.

 This might sound obvious to some but it’s incredibly necessary.
 Secure all your online accounts using strong passwords and two-factor authentication (so called 2FA).
 2FA is particularly important.

 It protects your accounts even after a hacker compromises them.
 That’s because the hacker would need to breach your password and also access your authenticator app to log into an account.

 Japan is a safe country in many ways.
 But when it comes to online security, national boundaries mean nothing, and you have to play your part to stay safe.
-This involves securing your online accounts, installing an antivirus and a VPN, or paying for WiFi access by renting a portable router or buying a Japan SIM card.
+This involves securing your online accounts, installing an antivirus and a VPN, or paying for WiFi access by renting a portable router or buying a Japan SIM card (or a Japan eSIM).